7 Black History Month Activities that You Can Use in Your Classroom Today

 You can also watch and listen to White Socks Only here!

-A simple way to begin exposing your students and allowing them to become more curious about Black history and African American influencers is to introduce a new Black History Month fact daily.
+Trivia facts are my love language.
+I’m a nerd, I know.
+But a simple way to begin exposing your students and allowing them to become more curious about Black history and Black American influencers is to share a new Black History Month fact daily.
+You can share a trivia fact during morning meeting, your closing meeting, or even during your math block.
 I use these daily math warm-up worksheets for morning work or sometimes at the beginning of my math block.
 Once my students have solved the math problems, they cut out the strips, put them in order from least to greatest, then the mystery fact is revealed.
 These math puzzles are really fun and my kids love learning new facts each day.
-They’re available for both 2nd grade and 3rd grade.
+There’s a set for both 2nd grade and 3rd grade.

 This is great, kid-friendly video that I share with my students on the first school day of February.
 We watch the video during morning meeting and then have a class discussion.
 I ask them about their thoughts on the video and basically have them lead the discussion.
-We talk about how Black people endured so many hardships in their life (and still do today) and even with all the struggles and obstacles in their way, many African Americans became inventors, scientists, actors, writers, pilots, because they never stopped fighting for their rights.
+We talk about how Black people have endured many hardships in their lives both then and now, and how many of them persevered by becoming inventors, scientists, actors, writers, pilots, etc. We talk about how they were able to accomplish these things because they never stopped fighting for their rights.
+We also discuss how they fought for their rights (peaceful protests, etc.).

 Below is an asynchronous lesson I recorded for my students when we were learning about Rose Parks.
 In this lesson, I share with them a book about Rosa Parks from EPIC.